-Other direct expenses in the Report Period totaled approx. \$1 million, similar to the same period last year.
-The expenses include, inter alia, expenses of geologists, engineers and consulting as well as G&A expenses of various projects which are not at the production stage.
+Other direct expenses in the Report Period totaled approx. \$1.7 million, similar to the same period last year.
+The expenses include, inter alia, expenses of geologists, engineers and consulting as well as G&A expenses of various projects which are not at the production stage, including business development expenses in the field of renewable energies.